 2.2.4.
-There is no guarantee of a place being available, but places up to the Published Admission Number (PAN) during the normal round of admissions (i.e. the first round of offers published on Monday 1st March 2021) will be allocated to children in the following order, where they meet the necessary academic and eligibility entry requirements, assuming that an offer from a higher preference has not been made.
+There is no guarantee of a place being available, but places up to the Published Admission Number (PAN) during the normal round of admissions (i.e. the first round of offers published on 2nd March 2026) will be allocated to children in the following order, where they meet the necessary academic and eligibility entry requirements, assuming that an offer from a higher preference has not been made.
 Those with the highest scores in each category will be given highest priority for a place.

-To differentiate in the case of children with the same score in any of the following categories, those who live nearest the School in straight-line distance will be given priority1.
+To differentiate in the case of children with the same score in any of the following categories, those who live nearest the School in straight-line distance will be given priority.
 In the case of a tie-break situation where more than one child has achieved the same score, and where all home to school distances are equal, and there are not enough spaces to offer all applicants who fulfil the relevant criteria, the remaining place(s) will be allocated using a computerised random number generator.
 This process will be carried out by Warwickshire Admissions on behalf of the School, in the presence of a witness from Legal Services who is independent of the School and the admissions process.

-The above will also apply to the waiting list after Monday 1st March 2021.
+The above will also apply to the waiting list after 2nd March 2026.

 - 2.2.5.
 The Automatic Qualifying Score for this School, for this particular year of entry, will be set by the Committee of Reference during the Local Review Process using the results from the 11+ test.
-The minimum score for the waiting list for this School, for this particular year of entry, will also be set by the Committee of Reference. - 2.2.6.
-Children with an Education, Health and Care Plan (EHC) or Statement of Special Educational Needs (SEN)2 that names the School will be admitted first, subject to them achieving the Automatic Qualifying Score or above for the School for this particular year of entry.
+The Required Minimum Academic Standard for the waiting list for this School, for this particular year of entry, will also be set by the Committee of Reference. - 2.2.6.
+Children with an Education, Health and Care Plan (EHC) that name the School will be admitted first, subject to them achieving above the Required Minimum Academic Standard for this School for this particular year of entry.
 In this event the number of places that remain for allocation will be reduced.
-Please see separate section regarding arrangements for students with Special Educational Needs taking the Entrance Test at Year 7.
-Similar arrangements apply to in-year transfers and admissions to the Sixth Form. - 2.2.7.Prior to Monday 1st March 2021, categories 1-5 below will only relate to children whose 11+ registrations and secondary school applications have been received on time.
-After Monday 1st March 2021, these categories will then be assigned to all applicants, both on time and late, on the Waiting List: - 2.2.7.1.
-Category 1: Any Looked-After3 or Previously Looked-After Children4 who either achieve the Automatic Qualifying Score or above for this School for this
+Please see separate section regarding arrangements for students with Special Educational Needs taking the Entrance Test at Year 7. - 2.2.7.
+Prior to 2nd March 2026, categories 1-6 below will only relate to children whose 11+ registrations and secondary school applications have been received on time.
+After 2nd March 2026, these categories will then be assigned to all applicants, both on time and late, on the Waiting List: - 2.2.7.1.
+Category 1: Any Looked-After3 or Previously Looked-After Children3 who achieve the Automatic Qualifying Score or above for this School for this particular year of entry, or who score up to 20 marks below the Automatic Qualifying Score.
+If the difference between the Automatic Qualifying Score and the Required Minimum Academic Standard is more than 20 marks, any Looked-After or Previously Looked-After Children who reached the Required Minimum Academic Standard would be admitted. - 2.2.7.2.
+Category 2: Children who live within the outer priority circle (including those living in the inner priority circle) who attract the Pupil Premium via eligibility for